nu7hatch/desantapp/README.md

 If everything wen fine, you should go to `http://localhost:5000/` and see a demo landing page!
 Use `http://localhost:5000/admin/` to access admin area.

+To run RSpec unit tests use the following rake task:

+    $ foreman run rake spec

+Frontend tests (JavaScript unit tests) runs with:

+    $ foreman run rake spec:jasmine

+You can also run all the specs together:

+    $ foreman run rake spec:all

 ## Copyright